 To make life even more ‘interesting’ I treated my shiny new chopping board to a coating of vegetable oil and placed it onto a ‘black glass’ background, which is a polished sheet of smoked glass.
 This created a very strong reflection of my subject; very few things are shinier than that, and as the shoot progressed I sprayed the tomatoes and pepper, plus the chopping board, with fine droplets of water from a plant sprayer, just to make life even more difficult!

 The “background” was just an off-white wall.
 You’ll see that it photographs as black and this is because no light is reaching it, except in the first shot, with an on-camera flashgun.
 All the photos are as shot, except for re-sizing.
 They do need a bit of retouching but I never retouch photos used to illustrate my tutorials.
 The header photo is retouched though, to give you an idea of the finished product.

-Anyway, I started off with the worst possible lighting, an on-camera flash, and this is what I got.
+Anyway, I started off with the worst possible lighting, an on-camera flash, and this, on the left, is what I got.

 The lighting is flat, and the specular reflections are both small and hard.
 You can’t see through these specular reflections to the product beneath them.